LandlordStudio-Recruitment/ls-recruitment-front-end-only/README.md

 **NB:**
 You are not expected to match any of the styles, colours, fonts etc in the given design images exactly.
 These are just guidelines for how we would roughly like the site to be laid out and look.

-When the user navigates to the `Dashboard` for the first time, fetch upcoming rent payments from the included [API](#API), and format them in client readable results.
+When the user navigates to the `Dashboard` for the first time, fetch upcoming rent payments from the included [API](#API), and format them in user readable results.

 - The payment due dates should be formatted as MMM DD.
-- The status of each payment should be blank, `Paid`, or `Overdue` depending on the payments status and due date.
+- The status of each payment should be `Paid` or `Unpaid`, depending on the payments status.
-- A pay button should only be displayed for payments that are not `Paid`
+- A pay button should only be displayed for payments that are not `Paid`.
-- The amount should be formatted as a US dollar amount (e.g. \$10.00)
+- The amount should be formatted as a US dollar amount (e.g. \$10.00).
   **Note**: Payment amounts returned from the API will be in cents and must be converted to dollars.
 - Payments should be listed in ascending chronological order.